Lithuania–Turkey relations

 Lithuania–Turkey relations are the foreign relations between Lithuania and Turkey.

+History

 Turkey recognized Lithuania on July 28, 1922, and diplomatic relations were established on the same day.
 The Turkish ambassador to Estonia in Tallinn was also accredited to Lithuania.
 Following USSR occupation and annexation of Estonia, Latvia and Lithuania, the Turkish embassy in Tallinn closed on September 5, 1940.
 Turkey, however, never recognized the Soviet annexation of Lithuania.

 Following the revelation that Gorbachev had authorized Vilnius Massacre, Turkey renewed recognition of Lithuania’s independence and restored diplomatic relations on September 3, 1991.

 Military cooperation

 Turkey cooperates closely with Lithuania in military affairs and provides personnel to the NATO Center of Excellence in Vilnius.
-In the past, Turkey trained Lithuanian military units who served< as UN peacekeepers in the former Yugoslavia.
+In the past, Turkey trained Lithuanian military units who served as UN peacekeepers in the former Yugoslavia.